 Red Cross Courses are recognized throughout the country.
-They all include CPR and AED training, as well as a varying degree of knowledge and skill depending on the duration of the course.
+They all include CPR, AED training, and a varying degree of knowledge and skill depending on the duration of the course.
 Two of our courses are a recognized OFA 1 equivalent.
 None of the courses have an age requirement, though 12 is the youngest recommended.

 - CPR-C: A basic look at first aid.
 It includes preparing to respond, all life-saving skills, CPR, and AED training for adults, infants, and children.
 5-6 hours.

-- Emergency First Aid: CPR-C with a secondary assessment and wound care.
+- Emergency First Aid: CPR-C with additional training in a secondary assessment and wound care.
 This is considered by Worksafe BC as an OFA-1 equivalent.
 7-8 hours.

 - Standard First Aid: This is our most comprehensive course and adds slings and splints, more medical conditions, environmental, and poisoning to the Emergency First Aid course.
 This course is considered an OFA-1 equivalent.
 15-16 hours.